-During the year under review and in accordance with the Distribution Policy the Company declared four interim dividends of 4.50 pence per Share.
-Two interim dividends of 4.50 pence per Share were declared after the reporting period.
-Further details of these dividend payments can be found on page 20.
+During the year under review (the "Period") and in accordance with the Distribution Policy the Company declared four interim dividends of 2.0625 pence per Share.
+One interim dividend of 2.0625 pence per Share was declared after the reporting period.
+Further details of dividend payments can be found on page 17.